coder102510/wing.js/README.md

 # wing.js JavaScript Library
 wing.js is a modern, work in progress JavaScript Library.
 Please do not edit the code.
-Write comments instead, if you can.
+Write on this README.md file instead, if you can.
 Thank you.